stergiosbamp/advanced-ml/README.md

-# advanced-ml
+# Advanced Topics in Machine Learning

+This is the repository for "Advanced Topics in Machine Learning" MSc course.

+Contributors

+* Stergios Bampakis
+* Themistoklis Spanoudis

+## Task
-Applying advanced machine learning concepts into various datasets
+Applying advanced machine learning concepts into various datasets.